Candy Crush Saga leads European charge on Facebook

 LONDON Despite global cuts and freezing temperatures, when it comes to gaming fun, it's Europe where most of the action is happening.

-The continent's computer games developers are creating some of the most popular games on Facebook, with King.com's Candy Crush Saga leading the charge.
+The continent's computer games developers are creating some of the most popular games on Facebook (FB.O), with King.com's Candy Crush Saga leading the charge.

-The top position on the chart, compiled by AppData, is more often occupied by a game from Zynga, like Farmville 2, which Candy Crush Saga unseated.
+The top position on the chart, compiled by AppData, is more often occupied by a game from Zynga ZNG.O, like Farmville 2, which Candy Crush Saga unseated.

 Facebook's head of European gaming, Julien Codorniou, said Candy Crush Saga was typical of the games coming from Europe that can be played on smartphones as well as on Facebook.